 - Pick up throw rugs and tack down loose carpeting.
-Cover slippery surfaces with carpets that are firmly anchored to the floor or have non-skid backs. - Be aware of floor hazards such as pets, small objects, or uneven surfaces. - Provide good lighting throughout: install nightlights in bathrooms, bedrooms, and hallways. - Keep extension cords and telephone cords out of busy pathways.
-Do NOT run wires under rugs - this is a fire hazard! - Do not wear open-toe slippers or shoes without backs.
-They do not provide adequate support and can lead to slips and falls. - Sit in chairs with arms to make it easier to get up. - Rise slowly from either sitting or lying position to avoid getting light-headed. - Do not lift heavy objects for first three months and then only with Surgeon's permission.
+Cover slippery surfaces with carpets that are firmly anchored to the floor or have non-skid backs. - Be aware of other floor hazards such as pets, small objects, or uneven surfaces. - Provide good lighting throughout.
+Install nightlights in bathrooms, bedrooms, and hallways. - Keep extension cords and telephone cords out of pathways.
+Do NOT run wires under rugs this is a fire hazard! - Do not wear open-toe slippers or shoes without backs.
+They do not provide adequate support and can lead to slips and falls. - Sit in chairs with arms to make it easier for you to get up. - Rise slowly from either sitting or lying position to avoid getting light-headed. - Do not lift heavy objects for first three months, and then only do so with your Surgeon's permission.